-The best unsecured credit card to rebuild credit is the Credit One Bank Platinum Visa because it has an annual fee as low as $0, gives 1% cash back on eligible purchases, and starts cardholders off with a $300 minimum credit limit.
+The best unsecured credit card to rebuild credit with is the Credit One Bank® Visa® Credit Card because it has a reasonable annual fee, gives 1% cash back on eligible purchases, and starts cardholders off with a $300 minimum credit limit.
 It also accepts people with bad credit.

 An unsecured credit card is one that does not require a security deposit or any other collateral to open the account.
-When you’re rebuilding credit, it generally means you have a credit score of less than 640.
-There may also be highly negative items such as an unresolved bankruptcy or charge offs on your credit report.
-In those circumstances, most unsecured cards that you may qualify for will be costly.
+In addition, rebuilding credit generally means you have a credit score of less than 640.
+In that case, most unsecured cards that you may qualify for will be costly.

 An unsecured credit card is typically not the most cost-effective way to rebuild credit.
 Because you’re considered a high credit risk, your options are very much limited.
 In addition, your spending power will be greatly reduced by numerous fees and high interest charges.

 A better option to rebuild credit would be to open a secured credit card account.
 Your odds of approval will be greater because you’ll be setting your own credit limit with a refundable security deposit, usually starting at $200.
 Secured cards tend not to have one-time and monthly fees, so they end up costing you less in the long run.
 You’ll also get your deposit back in full when you close your account with no unpaid balance.

 The easiest unsecured card to get approved for is the Fingerhut Credit Account.
 But it won’t suit everyone’s needs.
 Fingerhut is an online marketplace, and its card can only be used to make purchases on the site.
 So, while it will give you an unsecured line of credit, it won’t really help you cover emergency expenses.… read full answer